lanterndata/lantern/README.md

 Lantern is an open-source PostgreSQL database extension to store vector data, generate embeddings, and handle vector search operations.

-It provides a new index type for vector columns called `hnsw` which speeds up `ORDER BY ...
+It provides a new index type for vector columns called `lantern_hnsw` which speeds up `ORDER BY ...
 LIMIT` queries.

 Lantern builds and uses [usearch](https://github.com/unum-cloud/usearch), a single-header state-of-the-art HNSW implementation.